Bonikaadhikari/Web-Development-Basics/Browsers/readme.md

     The browsing process initiates when a user enters a URL, clicks on a hyperlink, or requests a specific webpage.

 2. #### DNS Resolution:
     The browser translates the user-friendly domain into an IP address using the Domain Name System (DNS), crucial for locating the server hosting the requested website.
+If the browser cache does not contain a recent copy of the DNS record, or if the DNS record has changed since the last time it was cached, the browser will send a request to the DNS server to resolve the domain name to an IP address

 3. #### HTTP Request:
     A crucial step follows as the browser sends an HTTP (Hypertext Transfer Protocol) request to the server associated with the identified IP address.